Locks Administation Building National Historic Site

 The building is open to the public during working hours but be respectful to those who work here.

-The Friends of the Ballard Locks has done extensiver research on the Locks and Administration Building.
+The Friends of the Ballard Locks have done extensiver research on the Locks and Administration Building.
 Go to their blog to learn more.